The Daily 5 and Guest Teacher Plans

 Many teachers love Daily 5 but worry about what to do when they must be absent from the classroom.
 "How do you explain the structure of the Daily 5 to a guest teacher?"
 "Do you have guest teachers lead your guided groups?"
 These are just a couple of the questions we are asked repeatedly by Daily 5 users around the world.

-Below you'll get to peek at a variety of guest teacher plans.
-We've included our own, as well as those from two dynamite Michigan teachers, Patti Johnson and Angie Freeland.
+Below we have provided at a variety of guest teacher plans.
+We've included our own, as well as those from two Michigan teachers, Patti Johnson and Angie Freeland.
 We had the joy of meeting them in Illinois and with their permission, we are sharing not only their plans for when a guest teacher is in their rooms, but this note from them as well.

 Finding Daily 5 has helped us completely change the environment of our classrooms.
 Students are able to work independently on reading and writing activities while we work with small groups and individual students.
 Our focus has shifted from doing a lot of prep work to keep the other students busy to spending time with students and gathering pertinent information that will guide our teaching.